OHCA Policies and Rules

 (a) Adults.
 There is no coverage for services rendered to adults twenty-one (21) years of age and older.

 (b) Children.
-For non-Individualized Education Program (IEP) medical services that can be provided in a school setting, refer to Part 4, Early and Periodic Screening, Diagnostic and Treatment program, of Oklahoma Administrative Code at 317:30-3-65 through 317:30-3-63.12.
+For non-Individualized Education Program (IEP) medical services that can be provided in a school setting, refer to Part 4, Early And Periodic Screening, Diagnostic and Treatment (EPSDT) Program/Child-Health Services, of Oklahoma Administrative Code (OAC) at 317:30-3-65 through 317:30-3-65.12.
 Payment is made for the following compensable services rendered by qualified school providers:

 (1) Diagnostic encounters.
 Diagnostic encounters are defined as those services necessary to fully evaluate defects, physical or behavioral health illnesses, or conditions discovered by the screening.
 Approved diagnostic encounters may include the following: